-Approved November 1998, Board Meeting, Minutes: Tab 9
+Approved July 2021, Board Meeting, Minutes: Tab 13

 Name: The term “name” means the formal name of the Association, “American Association of Law Libraries,” and any variation thereof intended to identify the Association; the initials of the Association, however presented; and any symbol or graphic representation intended to convey the name of or to represent the Association.